Sathvikdu/IB-ComSci-FinalProject/README.md

 ***There are several methods in the TicTacToe class:***
 - The checkWinner() method checks all the possible winning combinations of the game, and returns the character X if player X wins, the character O if player O wins, the character D if the game is a draw, and the character N if the game is still ongoing.
 - The printBoard() method prints the current state of the game board to the console.
 - The triggerGame(String answer) method checks if the player wants to play again.
-If the answer is "yes", it resets the game board, sets the turn to X, and sets the winner to N. If the answer is "no", it prints "Thanks for playing!".
+If the answer is "yes", it resets the game board, sets the turn to X, and sets the winner to N (check Java code for clarification).
+If the answer is "no", it prints "Thanks for playing!".
 If the answer is anything else, it prompts the player to enter a valid input.

 ***The class also has four static variables:***
 - board: a char array that represents the game board.